CoolPluginsTeam/LocoAI-Chrome-AI-Auto-Translator/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The LocoAI Auto Translator For WordPress Plugins is an innovative tool designed to enhance the translation capabilities of WordPress plugins and themes by utilizing local AI models and the Translator API in Chrome.
+The LocoAI – Chrome AI Auto Translator for WordPress Plugins enhances translation capabilities by using Chrome Translator API (https://developer.chrome.com/docs/ai/translator-api).
+Instantly translate plugin and theme strings without any API keys.

 == Description ==

-### LocoAIAI Auto Translator For WordPress Plugins
+### LocoAI – Chrome AI Auto Translator

-The AI Auto Translator For WordPress Plugins provides a seamless experience for developers and website owners looking to translate their WordPress content efficiently.
+The LocoAI Chrome AI Auto Translator For WordPress Plugins provides a seamless experience for developers and website owners looking to translate their WordPress content efficiently.
 This plugin leverages local AI models to translate text directly in the browser, ensuring high-quality translations without the need for external paid translation services.

 With this plugin, you can easily translate any WordPress plugin or theme strings into the desired language, saving time and effort for those managing multilingual websites.